01 Nov Equipment for Hand Mixing

 Still, it’s not easy to search out tools that are truly designed for hand mixing, instead of being an adjunct to electric mixers.
 Below, you can see my picks and I’ll tell you why these items are particularly suited for hand mixing.
 Except where otherwise noted, the links are to Amazon.

-By the way, now that I’m back living on land, I find that I almost never use my electric beater or blender — since I’ve got the tools for easy hand mixing, I just do things by hand.
+By the way, when I lived on land between boats, I found that I almost never used my electric beater or blender — since I’ve got the tools for easy hand mixing, I just do things by hand.
 There’s less to clean up, I use less electricity and it’s good exercise.

 Hand Mixing Bowl